 Colleges of Arts and Sciences

-Pre-professional students, i.e., students who plan to pursue careers such as Education, Engineering, Law, Medicine, Social Work, etc., often need extra course work and preparation and should seek academic advising as early as possible.
+Pre-professional students, i.e., students who plan to pursue careers in professional fields such as Education, Engineering, Law, Medicine, Social Work, etc., often need extra course work, extracurricular activities, exams, and preparation and should seek academic advising as early as possible.

 For almost all professional schools, a liberal arts education such as that offered in the Colleges of Arts and Sciences provides an essential foundation.
 Some professional schools admit undergraduate students in transfer; others require that students complete a baccalaureate degree before being admitted.
 Most professional schools also have specific prerequisites that students must complete before applying.

 Pre-professional students should consult both the recommendations set by the appropriate national organization and the specific prerequisites of the professional schools they hope to attend.

 Students interested in health and law careers should visit the Pre-Health/Pre-Law Advising Center (PAC), a walk-in resource center located in Sinclair Library 108.
 PAC is staffed by trained peer advisors who assist students in clarifying career goals, choosing a major, planning appropriate course work, finding opportunities to gain experience, and applying to schools.

 Information regarding graduate programs and admission is in the “Graduate Education” section of the Catalog.
 Check each department's section for information about their specific program(s) and requirements.

 Societies and clubs associated with many departments within the Colleges of Arts and Sciences give students opportunities to explore a field from an informal perspective, get acquainted with other students with similar interests, and learn of the options available upon graduation.
 The Colleges of Arts and Sciences highly recommend active student involvement in these associations for the academic and professional enhancements they provide.
 Check with your major department's advisor for information.